Problems We Found With Riverside Drinking Water

 Use Of Chlorine In Riverside Tap Water

 As is common practice in the United States, Riverside adds chlorine to its water to protect consumers against waterborne illness.
 While not considered harmful per se, many people find that removing chlorine from their drinking water greatly improves the overall taste and odor.
-When your tap water is filtered, we expect that you will notice an immediate improvement in taste.
+When Riverside's water is filtered, we expect that you will notice an immediate improvement in taste.

 Still Have Questions About Riverside's Tap Water?